FourbeFlo/Lambertus/README.md

 ## HTR
-The basis HTR model is provided by the data of Gallicorpora [data](https://github.com/Gallicorpora/Segmentation-and-HTR-Models).
+The basis HTR model is provided by the model developped with [Gallicorpora](https://github.com/Gallicorpora/Segmentation-and-HTR-Models).
-The htr model is fine tunned on my data and the data produced by M. Jeannot-Tirole [data](https://github.com/FoNDUE-HTR/FONDUE-LA-PRINT-16). last update of the htr model 24.01.24.
+The htr model is fine tunned for latin printed 16th centuary commentaries on my data and the [data](https://github.com/FoNDUE-HTR/FONDUE-LA-PRINT-16) produced by M. Jeannot-Tirole. last update of the htr model 24.01.24.

 ## Licence